-All laboratories should consider implementing a process for using a set of indicators which cover pre-examination, examination, and post-examination issues as well as patient care systems.
+All laboratories should consider implementing a process for using a set of indicators examples of which cover pre-examination, examination, and post-examination issues as well as patient care systems.
 Examples of quality indicators are listed in Annex 15-D.

-A 2005 study3 of medical laboratories carried out in the United States showed the most commonly monitored indicators in use at that time were related to proficiency testing, quality control, personnel competencies, turnaround time, and patient identification and its accuracy.

-It is important to note that ideally, quality indicators used in health care should be linked to patient outcomes.
+A 2005 study3 of medical laboratories Most common indicators tracked (%) 2005 carried out in the United States showed the most Patient ID commonly monitored indicators in use at that Result turn time were related to around time proficiency testing.
+Competency quality control, personnel competencies, personnel turnaround time, and Quality patient identification control and its accuracy.
+Proficiency It is important to note that testing ideally, quality indicators used in health care should 60 80 40 100 outcomes.
 However, this is very difficult with laboratory indicators because patient outcome is dependent upon a complex set of circumstances including age and underlying illness, stage of illness, stage of diagnosis, and stage of therapy.
 Therefore, laboratories often use quality indicators other than health outcomes of patients.